akkana/metapho/doc/metapho.1.md

 AUTHOR
 ------

-Akkana Peck, with a lot of design help from John Sturdy.
+Akkana Peck, with initial design input from John Sturdy.

 COPYRIGHT
 ---------

-Copyright &copy; 2013,2016 Akkana Peck
+Copyright &copy; 2013,2016,2019 Akkana Peck.
 Metapho is free software, licensed under the GNU Public License version 2.

 SEE ALSO